-- To foster academic excellence outside the classroom, St. Ambrose participates in the DUKE Talent Search, John Hopkins Talent Search, and DECATS.
+- To foster academic excellence outside the classroom, St. Ambrose participates in DECATS.

-- St. Ambrose embraces the evolving technology and applies it to the classroom with a computer lab, tablet program, and an Interactive White Board in every classroom.
+- St. Ambrose embraces the evolving technology and applies it to the classroom with 1:1 Chromebook for students in grades 3-8, Ipad’s program, and an 65in TV in every classroom.

 - The St. Ambrose School student body is dynamic, diverse, and derive from 49 different zip codes across Houston.